 However, you can still deduct the costs you would have incurred traveling alone.
 For instance, if a hotel charges \$150 for a single room and \$200 for a double, only the \$50 difference is considered a personal expense.
 The \$150 remains deductible.
 To protect your deduction, ask the hotel for a room rate schedule showing single-occupancy pricing for your stay.

-Car rentals and personal vehicle expenses stay fully deductible, even with your spouse riding along.
+Car rentals and personal vehicle expenses remain fully deductible, even if your spouse is riding along.
 However, you can't deduct meals, public transportation, or other separate costs your spouse incurs.

 Focus on What You Can Deduct